Skip to main content

 Emergency Pandemic Relief Aid

 Telluride School District (TSD) has been awarded $601,288 under the ESSER III legislation and these funds must be spent by September 30, 2024.
-ESSER III has a heavy emphasis on addressing the learning impacts of COVID-19 and requires TSD use at least $120,258 of the funding for this purpose including interventions, summer programming, and after-school opportunities.
+ESSER III has a heavy emphasis on addressing the learning impacts of COVID-19 and requires TSD to use at least $120,258 of the funding for this purpose including interventions, summer programming, and after-school opportunities.

 COVID-19 has impacted learning at TSD in a variety of ways, resulting in decreased student achievement.
-A number of factors contributed to learning loss such as the impact of remote and hybrid learning, disruptions caused by quarantines, inability for students to work collaboratively due to physical distancing requirements, inability to have focused "What I Need" (WIN) groups due to cohort restrictions, and the difficulty with communication and relationships due to masks, distancing, quarantines, and remote and hybrid learning.
+A number of factors contributed to learning loss such as the impact of remote and hybrid learning, disruptions caused by quarantines, inability of students to work collaboratively due to physical distancing requirements, inability to have focused "What I Need" (WIN) groups due to cohort restrictions, and the difficulty with communication and relationships due to masks, distancing, quarantines, and remote and hybrid learning.

 In addition to the ESSER III funds earmarked above for providing support to students for learning loss resulting from the COVID-19 pandemic, TSD has also allocated a portion of the ESSER III funds for the (i) hiring of a health care technician to support the school nurse in contact tracing and related protocols to keep the maximum number of students in school to the greatest extent possible; (ii) engaging an air quality consultant and purchasing replacement air filters to ensure good indoor air quality; (iii) purchase protective face masks and hand sanitizer for student and staff use; and (iv) provide additional custodial cleaning as needed.